“To love what you do and feel that it matters — how could anything be more fun?”

 Undergraduate Program in Journalism

 The Journalism Program at Auburn University prepares students to tell stories through digital and traditional platforms because today’s news consumers want their content via print, television, the Web, on a tablet, smart phone or other digital device.
-Our students can expect to be prepared to work in a variety of media outlets because our graduates find employment at television stations, newspapers, magazines, online news sites, radio networks and a host of other communication companies.
+Our majors are prepared to work in a variety of media outlets because our graduates find employment at television stations, newspapers, magazines, online news sites, radio networks and a host of other communication companies.
 Students who want to work as reporters, anchors, editors or producers should major in journalism.
 We will prepare you for a career in digital, television or print news.
 What we often hear from those who hire our graduates is that they prefer Auburn journalism majors because our students are able to hit the ground running on Day 1.

 Core Journalism Values